DSCI-310-2023/dsci-310-group-13-pkg/README.md

 ```

 The function fit_regression() takes in the training data and fits a
-simple linear regression to said data with the response variable
+simple linear regression to chosen columns with the response variable
 `views`.

 ``` r